astra-sim/astra-sim/README.md

 sys[63] finished, 187442108 cycles
 ```

+## Features Under Active Development
+We are constantly working to improve ASTRA-sim and expand its capabilities.
+Here are some of the features that are currently under active development:

+* Memory API
+* Congestion-aware Analytical Network Backend
+* NS3 Network Backend
+* Garnet Network Backend
+* Detailed Statistics Report (Network Utilization)

+Please note that these features are under active development and, while we aim to have them available as soon as possible, the completion timeline can vary.
+Check back regularly for updates on the progress of these and other features.
+We appreciate your interest and support in ASTRA-sim!

 ## Contact Us
 This project is a collaboration of dedicated professionals.
 Each core developer and contributor plays a unique role in the project.
 For any inquiries or questions, feel free to reach out to the corresponding developer based on their expertise.
 | Developer | Organization | Responsibility | Contact |